fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-11-11】[lzhoang2801 / OpCore\-Simplify](https://github.com/lzhoang2801/OpCore-Simplify) - A tool designed to simplify the creation of OpenCore EFI
+* 【2025-11-11】[microsoft / call\-center\-ai](https://github.com/microsoft/call-center-ai) - Send a phone call from AI agent, in an API call  Or, directly call the bot from the configured phone number!
+* 【2025-11-11】[opencloud\-eu / opencloud](https://github.com/opencloud-eu/opencloud) - 🌤️This is the main repository of the OpenCloud server  It contains the golang codebase for the backend services
 * 【2025-11-10】[google / adk-go](https://github.com/google/adk-go) - An open-source, code-first Go toolkit for building, evaluating, and deploying sophisticated AI agents with flexibility and control.
 * 【2025-11-10】[HyDE\-Project / HyDE](https://github.com/HyDE-Project/HyDE) - HyDE, your Development Environment 🖥️💻
 * 【2025-11-09】[TodePond / GulfOfMexico](https://github.com/TodePond/GulfOfMexico) - perfect programming language